dwighthubbard/micropython-cloudmanager/docs/usage.md

-# Usage
+# Command Line Interface

-The micropython cloud manager is managaed using the `mbm` command line utility on the main service host.
+The micropython cloud manager command line interface is managaed using the `mbm` command line utility on the main service host.

 The `mbm` utility supports managing the cloud service as well as performing operations on boards running micropython that are connecting to the cloud management server.

-## Service Commands
+## Cloudmanager Service Management Comands

 Before any commands can be run the service needs to be available.

 ### service-start

 This command will start the cloudmanager service as a daemon process running as the user that starts it.

+    $ mbm server-start
+    Cloudmanager service is listening on: 192.168.1.127:18266
+    $

 ### service-stop

 This command stops the running cloudmanager service.

+    $ mbm server-stop
+    Service is shutdown
+    $

 ### service-status

 This command shows the status of the cloudmanager service.

+    $ mbm server-status
+    Running
+    $

-## Board Operation Commands
+## Cloudmanager Board (client) commands

+The Cloudmanager board commands are used to interact with boards running the cloudmanager client.

 ### board-scan

 The board-scan command will scan for unconfigured micropython boards running the cloudclient.

 **Note** - This command currently only works on Linux

 ### board-list

 The board-list command shows all boards that are registered with the cloudmanager service.

 ### board-print